osm2pgsql-dev/osm2pgsql-website/_manual/07-pgsql-output.md

 the database.

 If you are starting a new project with osm2pgsql, we recommend you use the [flex output](#the-flex-output) instead.
-The pgsql output will not receive all the new features that the flex output has or will get in the future.
-There are a lot of old configs and styles out there that need the pgsql output, though.
+The pgsql output does not receive all the new features that the flex output has or will get in the future.
+The pgsql output will be removed at some point, so you should think about migrating your existing projects.
-So it will not go away anytime soon.
 {: .note}

 ### Database Layout